vitormhenrique/Marlin/README.md

  Documentation has moved to http://www.marlinfirmware.org

+ This fork is intended to be compatible with Lulzbot Taz 5

 ## Current Status: Bug Fixing

 The Marlin development is currently revived.
 There's a long list of reported issues and pull requests, which we are working on currently.